pgalatis/pgalatis.github.io/_posts/2017-04-12-preparing_weight_volume_percent_solutions.md

 \end{equation}
 $$

-So, the concentration of your solution is 25% w/v or 25 g/100 mL.
+Hence, the concentration of your solution is 25% w/v or 25 g/100 mL.
 And that's all!

 More on solutions in the next post where I'll be talking about dilution.
 Hint: Have you noticed how our concentration formula above is exactly the same as the density formula?